Looking to add a unique and interesting snake to your collection? The Blue Eyed Leucistic Ball Python is guaranteed to be a great choice.

 - Respiratory infections

 After purchasing a snake you can choose to quarantine them to make sure they are heathy.
-Quarantine should last 30 to 45 days.
+Quarantine should last for 90 days.

 You can also contact a vet for tests such as fecal exams, blood panels, and x-rays to determine if there are any health problems.